Drag13/react-learning-course-short/PROGRAM.md

 Not specified

-## 12 Lecture: TypeScript for beginners
+## 12 Lecture: TypeScript For Beginners

 ### Key points: